Workbench Reports support ad-hoc and periodic reporting for organizations that process a large number of cases.

 Use the Advanced Options section to perform the following actions:

-• Download a sample template for the report to learn how to use tokens to insert report data.
+• Under Excel Template, download a sample template of the report and learn how to use tokens to insert report data.

-• Upload an Excel template file with a customized tabular structure for the Workbench Report.
+• Under Upload Excel Template, upload an Excel template file with a customized tabular structure for the Workbench Report.
 This Excel template formats the specified tabular structure in the Layout section.

 • Specify a Timezone.
 When generating a report output, filters adhere to the specified timezone for all users collaborating on this Workbench Report.
 If this field is blank, filters adhere to the Vault timezone of the user who ran the Workbench Report.
 Vault uses the Vault Date Format to format date and time field values.